-Based on our procedures, we deemed the judgements made by management to be reasonable and the accounting for revenue for projects appropriate.
+Based on our procedures, we deemed the judgements made by management to be reasonable and management's accounting approach for project's revenue to be appropriate.

 Responsibilities of the Board of Directors for the financial statements

 The Board of Directors is responsible for the preparation of the financial statements in accordance with the provisions of Swiss law and the company's articles of incorporation, and for such internal control as the Board of Directors determines is necessary to enable the preparation of financial statements that are free from material misstatement, whether due to fraud or error.